Salvadel/soc-homelab-environment/setup/siem-server-setup.md

 # Ubuntu Server - SIEM Setup

 This document covers the installation and configuration of the Ubuntu Server - SIEM virtual machine in the SOC homelab.
-Ubuntu Server - SIEM serves as the SIEM host, running the full Wazuh stack including the Wazuh Manager, Wazuh Indexer, and Wazuh Dashboard.
+Ubuntu Server - SIEM serves as the SIEM host, running the full Wazuh stack, including the Wazuh Manager, Wazuh Indexer, and Wazuh Dashboard.
 Full Wazuh installation details are documented separately in [Wazuh Setup](wazuh-setup.md).

 ## VM Specifications